b-zhao/blog/_posts/2024-10-27-Emotion-Hierarchy-LLMs.markdown

 | Age 70            | Age 30         | loneliness                         | excitement, frustration                 |
 -->

-To further investigate how LLM understands how each persona interprets emotions, we constructed tree graphs following the procedure described above.
+To further investigate how each persona interprets emotions, we constructed an emotion tree for each persona to capture the unique way each one organizes and understands emotional expressions.
 - By selecting <strong>"ASD" (Autism Spectrum Disorder)</strong>, you'll notice that the tree graph significantly shrinks for the ASD persona compared to all other personas.
 This observation aligns with [psychology literature]((https://psycnet.apa.org/record/2013-31691-006)).

 <div class="custom-select-wrapper">